szczyglis-dev/py-gpt/README.md

 - `Index to use`: Only if sub-mode is llama_index (Chat with files), choose the index to use in Agent mode.

+- `Display a tray notification when the goal is achieved.`: If enabled, a notification will be displayed after goal achieved / finished run.

 **Updates**

 - `Check for updates on start`: Enables checking for updates on start.
 Default: True.